stevenkaras/stevenkaras.github.com/blog/_drafts/blogging-with-jekyll.md

 When I launched this site, I wanted it to look good.
 Not great, but good.
 That meant targeting mobile devices, reducing the graphic intensity of the design, and making it generally easier to consume the content I create.
 So I picked a [layout](https://github.com/orderedlist/minimal) I knew looked good, and didn't use any javascript.
 I needed to make a few modifications to make it appropriate for use as a Jekyll template for a blog, rather than a project page.
 Notably, I changed around the nav sections to include a collapsable section to list recent posts, if there is sufficient space to display it.
 There were several other minor changes I made, mostly around improving the appearance on smaller screens.

 From there, it was a matter of adding features that would help improve my blog's visibility.
 Sitemaps were first, based off [Tobias' post](http://vvv.tobiassjosten.net/jekyll/jekyll-sitemap-without-plugins/).
 After that I started building [Atom](https://github.com/plusjade/jekyll-bootstrap/blob/master/atom.xml) and [RSS](https://github.com/snaptortoise/jekyll-rss-feeds/blob/master/feed.xml) feeds.
 I made a few minor changes, such as splitting the feeds into reusable layouts.
 Not sure if or how I'll end up using that, but at least I have it now.

+From there, it was about adding social features that would increase the chances of someone wanting to share one of my posts (or at least make it look more "professional").
+I've got a +1 button now, but I'm wondering whether or not I want to put forth the effort to make it work with other networks.

 All that's left is SEO and analytics.
 Huzzah!